 You can use the

 hitBoostOffset parameter to ignore documents with few hits.
-By default, this is set to 0.0, where no documents are ignored.
-Because the influence of hit counts is very slight in most indexes, the offset should normally stay at 0 or a very small number.
+This is set to 0.0 by default, where no documents are ignored.
+Because the influence of hit counts is slight in most indexes, the offset should normally stay at 0 or a very small number.
 Setting the offset to 1.0 effectively turns off the hit boost.

 Image: hitBoostOffset parameter